deckhouse/sds-replicated-volume/docs/FAQ.md

 ### linstor-node fail to start because the drbd module cannot be loaded

-Check the status of the `linstor-node` Pods:
+1. Check the status of the `linstor-node` pods:

 ```shell
 kubectl get pod -n d8-sds-drbd -l app=linstor-node
 ```

-If you see that some of them got stuck in `Init` state, check the DRBD version aw well as the bashible logs on the node:
+2. If some of those pods got stuck in `Init` state, check the DRBD version as well as the bashible logs on the node:

 ```shell
 cat /proc/drbd
 journalctl -fu bashible
 ```

-The most likely reasons why loading the kernel module fails:
+The most likely reasons why bashible is unable to load the kernel module:

 - You have the in-tree version of the DRBDv8 module preloaded, whereas LINSTOR requires DRBDv9.
-  Check the preloaded module version: `cat /proc/drbd`.
+  Verify the preloaded module version using the following command: `cat /proc/drbd`.
 If the file is missing, then the module is not preloaded and this is not your case.

 - You have Secure Boot enabled.
-  Since the DRBD module we provide is compiled dynamically for your kernel (similar to dkms), it is not digitally signed.
+  Since the DRBD module is compiled dynamically for your kernel (similar to dkms), it is not digitally signed.
-  We do not currently support running the DRBD module with a Secure Boot enabled.
+  Currently, running the DRBD module with a Secure Boot enabled is not supported.

 ### The Pod cannot start due to the `FailedMount` error

 #### **The Pod is stuck at the `ContainerCreating` phase**

-If the Pod is stuck at the `ContainerCreating` phase, and the following errors are displayed when the `kubectl describe pod` command is invoked:
+If the Pod is stuck at the `ContainerCreating` phase, and if the errors like those shown below are displayed when the `kubectl describe pod` command is invoked, then it means that the device is mounted on one of the nodes.

 ```text
 rpc error: code = Internal desc = NodePublishVolume failed for pvc-b3e51b8a-9733-4d9a-bf34-84e0fee3168d: checking
 for exclusive open failed: wrong medium type, check device health
 ```

-... it means that the device is still mounted on one ot the nodes.

 Use the command below to see if this is the case: